remap/ndn-flow/framework/readme.md

     consumer.consume(new Name("/home/flow1/some-data-prefix"), onVerified, onVerifyFailed, onTimeout);
 ```

+#### More examples and interface description

 More examples can be found in examples folder inside each framework language's subfolder.

-And check [here](https://github.com/remap/ndn-flow/blob/master/design/docs) for a set of library interfaces descriptions.
+Check [here](https://github.com/remap/ndn-flow/blob/master/design/docs) for a set of library interface descriptions.

 ### Worflow